SOCIAL MEDIA MARKETING

 Fill in the blank: “Content creation is _____”

-If you’re someone who has answered fun, easy or rewarding, congratulations!
-You are part of the small subset of people who adore content creation.
+If you answered fun, easy, or rewarding, congratulations!
+You are part of the small subset of content creators who truly enjoy generating content.

-But if you are someone who answered time-consuming, frustrating, or difficult, then we fist-bump you in solidarity.
-The content creation process can be time-consuming, frustrating and difficult!
-So if you’ve ever struggled with it, you’re not alone.
+But if you answered time-consuming, frustrating, or difficult, we’re here to fist-bump you in solidarity.
+The content creation process can indeed be challenging, and if you’ve ever struggled with it, you’re not alone.

 Here are some common excuses we hear about content generation: